N3FS/N3FS-website/rules.md

 short_title: Rules
 ---

-We've laid down some rules we expect all players and users of N3FS to follow.
-For the avoidance of doubt, all rules are upheld at staff's discretion.
+We've laid down some rules we expect all players and users of N3FS to follow, to make sure everyone has the best experience possible.
+The staff team has the final word when it comes to rules being broken, so if in doubt, talk to a member of staff ingame, or visit the <i>#support</i> channel on <a href="/discord">Discord</a>.

 ## Rules